A pick-a-path story

 of the bell-curve

 I’m Dyslexic and ADHD-positive (among other things😉) - a combo that makes life a little interesting, frustrating and exciting.
 I have an awkwardly visceral empathy response and a deep memory for experiences with people.
+I’m rubbish with names but I never forget a face nor how the owner of said face made me feel.
+Ever.

 I was the kid with too much energy - the fidgety lad on the mat, the jumper-off-roofs who could run all day and never slow down.
 Maybe I’ve blocked it out but I don’t recall being disruptive.
 School reports certainly referred to my supposed need to “try harder”.
 I tried alright, but it didn’t really work.
 Since my teens I’ve been a competitive cyclist, long-distance triathlete, ultra-marathon runner …….. and yet I wasn’t diagnosed with ADHD until my early 40s.
 How is that possible?!